 The NERC HPC Steering Committee

-The HPC Steering committee prioritises and schedules available ARCHER computing capacity in response to project-level applications; it does not assess science quality of projects/programmes that have already been peer reviewed by NERC.
+The HPC Steering committee prioritises and schedules available ARCHER2 computing capacity in response to project-level applications; it does not assess science quality of projects/programmes that have already been peer reviewed by NERC.

 Applying to use HPC facilities